It’s been a bit of a rough start to the trip so far.

 I was really looking forward to the western route up the Nile, but I think I better try the easter route to Sudan.
 I’ve been asking around and it sounds like I should be able to find a convoy, maybe with a group of truckers headed to Aswan.
 There is a fine line between the unstable Red Sea State of Sinai peninsula and the Nile River valley.
 Hope I find myself on the right side of it.

-Hotel is nice.
+My Cairo hotel is nice.
 Surprised to see ISIS has their own suite on the same floor, luckily I’m blending in pretty well with my white boy Irish complexion.
 I guess when you run the largest terror organization in the world, you get a few perks at some choice hotels.
 Hopefully they aren’t looking for a place to stay with the recent fall of Raqqa.

 I spent the last couple of days at Cairo Airport Customs mingling with the SFR’s (Sneaky F*!#ing Russians) Agents, trying to get my bike out of jail.
 No such luck yet.
 Its a crazy scene down there, quiet the experience, and let me tell you, this is a rough crowd of men.
 I’ve been pulled out of the crowd of SFR’s by the police and frisked several times, not to mention had my backpack taken yesterday until I left the grounds – kinda crazy.
 I look like Howdy Doody compared to these guys, I guess racial profiling goes both ways.